-The oldest street in Athens, and the whole of Europe, is about 2,500 years old — and is located in the Plaka neighborhood on the storied slopes of Acropolis Hill.
+The oldest street in Athens, and indeed the whole of Europe, is about 2,500 years old, and is located in the Plaka neighborhood on the storied slopes of Acropolis Hill.

-A large part of today’s Tripodon Street is a continuation of the ancient way and, amazingly, it maintains the same name.
+A large part of today’s Tripodon Street still follows the ancient road and, amazingly, it has kept the same name.
 This incredible fact is even mentioned in the Guinness Book of World Records.

 Tripodon Street was one of the broadest streets in ancient Athens, six meters (about 18 feet) wide, and was the shortest way to travel from the Theater of Dionysus to the Agora.

 It began at the entrance of the Temple of Dionysus, went around the Acropolis to the east, crossed the northern part of the hill, and ended at the Agora.